 OFFICE HOURS OF OPERATION Monday through Friday 9AM to 4PM

 Extended office hours during show

-Thursday through Saturday Dinner 6:30PM Performance 8PM
+Thursday through Saturday doors open for Dinner at 6:30PM Performance starts promptly at 8PM

-Sunday Matinee Lunch 1PM Performance 2:30PM
+Sunday Matinee doors open for Lunch at 1PM Performance starts promptly at 2:30PM

 Note: July SUNDAY MATINEE, DESSERT ONLY,